dotnet/designs/accepted/2020/net5/net5.md

 Due to the fact that we're planning to bump the major version every year, we have to think about what will happen with version parsing in case of two digit version numbers, such as `net10`.
-Since `net10` already has a meaning (.NET Framework 1.0) we need to keep it that way.
-To avoid suprises, we'll by default use dottet version numbers in project templates to push developers towards being explicit.
+Since `net10` already has a meaning (.NET Framework 1.0), we need to keep it that way.
+To avoid surprises, we'll by default use dotted version numbers in project templates to push developers towards being explicit.

 | Framework      | Identifier    | Version| Comment